 COL Svabek began his Army service in 1988 serving as the Division Medical Supply Officer for the 101st Airborne Division and supported the division during Operation Desert Shield and Storm.
-After the Officer Advance course, he moved to FT Lewis where he served in many different positions.
-Including the 18th MASH where he served as the Logistics Officer and Property Book officer for the 18th MASH and later was selected to serve as the MASH Executive Officer.
+After the Officer Advance course, he moved to FT Lewis where he served in many different positions, including the 18th MASH where he was assigned as the Logistics Officer and Property Book officer for the 18th MASH and later was selected to serve as the MASH Executive Officer.
 Also while at FT Lewis, he commanded the 514th Ground Ambulance Company and assistant S-4 to for the 62nd Medical Group.
 He next attended the USAMMA internship and he was assigned to the AMEDDC&S serving as the principle instructor and Deputy Branch Chief for Army Medical Logistics Officer Course as a follow on assignment.